Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: LinGCReL : Algorithm for linear non-Gaussian causal representation learning

 \textbf{Step 1.
 Recover the matrices $\mM_k=\mB_k\mH$} Since $\epsilon = \mB_k\vz = \mB_k\mH\vx$ in the $k$-th environment, so we can use any identification algorithm for linear ICA to recover the matrix $\mM_k$.
-Note that while standard linear ICA algorithms only apply to the case where $n=d$, for $n>d$ we can arbitrarily choose $d$ principal components of $\vx$ to reduce it to the $n=d$ case.
-This is without loss of generality, since when $n>d$ there is redundant information in $\vx$.
+Then we properly rearrange the rows of $\mM_k$ so that all $\mM_k\vx, k=1,2,\cdots,K$ correspond to the same permutation of noise variables.
+This step is quite standard and details can be found in \Cref{appsubsec:align-matrices_Mk}.